ironbar/mnist_universe/docs/08_causality.md

 <!-- -->

 > **Collider junction**.
 Talent $\rightarrow$ Celebrity $\leftarrow$ Beauty.
-Here we are asserting that both talent and beauty contribute to an actor's success, but beauty and talnent are completely unrelated to one another in the general population.
+Here we are asserting that both talent and beauty contribute to an actor's success, but beauty and talent are completely unrelated to one another in the general population.

 <!-- -->

-> In this case if we condition on B we will see a negative correlation between A and B. If we look only at famous actorss finding out that a celebrity is unnatractive increases our belief that he is talented.
+> In this case if we condition on B we will see a negative correlation between A and B. If we look only at famous actors finding out that a celebrity is unattractive increases our belief that he is talented.

 <!-- -->